Intellect Design Arena Ltd leads gainers in 'A' group

-India Cements Ltd, Star Cement Ltd, Sterling & Wilson Renewable Energy Ltd and Affle India Ltd are among the other gainers in the BSE's 'A' group today, 23 December 2024.
+KFin Technologies Ltd, Godfrey Phillips India Ltd, Blue Dart Express Ltd and Newgen Software Technologies Ltd are among the other gainers in the BSE's 'A' group today, 26 December 2024.

-India Cements Ltd, Star Cement Ltd, Sterling & Wilson Renewable Energy Ltd and Affle India Ltd are among the other gainers in the BSE's 'A' group today, 23 December 2024.
+KFin Technologies Ltd, Godfrey Phillips India Ltd, Blue Dart Express Ltd and Newgen Software Technologies Ltd are among the other gainers in the BSE's 'A' group today, 26 December 2024.

-India Cements Ltd spiked 8.75% to Rs 368.65.
+KFin Technologies Ltd spiked 7.54% to Rs 1587.2.
 The stock was the second biggest gainer in 'A' group.
-On the BSE, 4.28 lakh shares were traded on the counter so far as against the average daily volumes of 47759 shares in the past one month.
+On the BSE, 1.33 lakh shares were traded on the counter so far as against the average daily volumes of 63524 shares in the past one month.

-Star Cement Ltd surged 8.26% to Rs 230.8.
+Godfrey Phillips India Ltd surged 6.59% to Rs 5400.
 The stock was the third biggest gainer in 'A' group.
-On the BSE, 2.95 lakh shares were traded on the counter so far as against the average daily volumes of 1.4 lakh shares in the past one month.
+On the BSE, 5271 shares were traded on the counter so far as against the average daily volumes of 4338 shares in the past one month.

 Also Read

-Sterling & Wilson Renewable Energy Ltd exploded 7.77% to Rs 478.
+Blue Dart Express Ltd spurt 5.36% to Rs 7462.
 The stock was the fourth biggest gainer in 'A' group.
-On the BSE, 2.72 lakh shares were traded on the counter so far as against the average daily volumes of 1.06 lakh shares in the past one month.
+On the BSE, 3768 shares were traded on the counter so far as against the average daily volumes of 451 shares in the past one month.

-Affle India Ltd spurt 6.49% to Rs 1838.
+Newgen Software Technologies Ltd advanced 5.00% to Rs 1682.3.
 The stock was the fifth biggest gainer in 'A' group.
-On the BSE, 23634 shares were traded on the counter so far as against the average daily volumes of 28500 shares in the past one month.
+On the BSE, 44536 shares were traded on the counter so far as against the average daily volumes of 32445 shares in the past one month.

 Powered by Capital Market - Live News